Matmey/Meyneng_NC/README.md

 Amplicon sequencing targeting ITS rDNA were performed by the sequencing platform of Tartu University and processed by NextITS pipeline (https://github.com/vmikk/NextITS.git).
 Raw sequencing data are available on demand (vladimir.mikryukov@ut.ee).

+### Directory organisation

+rawdata/ - Contains all raw data required for the analyses.

+Main_results.r - R script for all main analyses and figure generation.

+LongRead_analysis.Rmd - R script for network analysis of long-read data.